 No employee or official of the District shall be appointed to the Committee.
 Additionally, no vendor, contractor, or consultant of the District shall be appointed to the Committee.

-After appointment to a two-year term, Committee members who wish to be appointed for a second two-year term shall reapply to the Board for consideration.
+Committee members are appointed to a two year term.
+The number consecutive terms is limited to three.
+After appointment to a two-year term, Committee members who wish to be appointed for a second or third two-year term shall reapply to the Board for consideration.
 Committee members shall receive no remuneration for their participation on the Committee.

 E. Replacing a Committee Member